-If you are a foreign national and have been married to your U.S. citizen spouse for less than two years when you either arrive in the United States on an immigrant visa or are approved for a green card (adjustment of status), you will begin life in America as a conditional, not permanent resident.
-(By definition, every immigrant who enters the U.S. on a K-1 fiance visa and then applies to adjust status will start out as a conditional resident.)
+If you are a foreign national and have been married to your U.S. citizen spouse for less than two years when you either arrive in the United States on an immigrant visa or are approved for a green card (adjustment of status) based on that marriage, you will begin life in America as a conditional, not permanent resident.
+(By definition, every immigrant who enters the U.S. on a K-1 fiancé visa and then applies to adjust status will start out as a conditional resident.)

 Let's take a closer look at who this applies to and what it means.

-In any marriage-based application for a green card, the immigration authorities look very closely at whether the marriage is the real thing, not just a sham to get the immigrant a green card.
-Due to concern that recent marriages are more likely to be shams, the immigration laws basically gave U.S. Citizenship and Immigration Services (USCIS) a second chance to review the validity of the marriage, by initially making the new immigrant a "conditional," not "permanent" resident.
+In any marriage-based application for a green card, U.S. immigration authorities look very closely at whether the marriage is the real thing (bona fide), not just a fraud or sham to get the immigrant a green card.
+Due to concern that recently entered into marriages are more likely to be shams, the immigration laws basically gave U.S. Citizenship and Immigration Services (USCIS) a second chance to review the validity of the marriage, by initially making the new immigrant a "conditional," not "permanent" resident.

-In most ways, a conditional resident has the same rights as a permanent resident.
-He or she can travel in and out of the U.S., accept employment without separately applying for a work permit, and start working toward U.S. citizenship.
+In most ways, conditional residents have the same rights as permanent residents.
+They can travel in and out of the U.S., accept employment without separately applying for a work permit, and start working toward U.S. citizenship.
 (Time as a conditional resident counts as permanent residence for purposes of applying for naturalization, so long as the immigrant is eventually approved for permanent residence.)

 The key difference is that conditional residency expires after a two-year "testing" period.
-Just before the expiration date, the immigrant will have to apply for permanent status.
-That application process involves proving that the marriage is ongoing, and supplying further proof (in addition to that already submitted over the course of the application process) that the couple is truly establishing a life together.
-(If the marriage has ended, however, certain exceptions are available, potentially allowing the immigrant to become a permanent resident regardless.)
+Not long before the expiration date, the immigrant will have to apply for permanent status.
+That application process involves proving that the marriage is ongoing, and supplying further proof (in addition to that already submitted over the course of the earlier application process) that the couple is truly establishing a life together.

-If your marriage is already two years old when the immigrant either arrives at the U.S. border with an immigrant visa or receives approval for a green card, he or she will receive permanent residency and won't have to worry about the status expiring (although the actual card will need to be replaced once every ten years).
+If the marriage is already two years old when the immigrant either arrives at the U.S. border with an immigrant visa or receives approval for a spousal green card, they will receive permanent residency and won't have to worry about the status expiring (although the actual card will need to be replaced once every ten years).